web3privacy/privacy-corner/README.md

 The concept is based on creating an open, inclusive place for meeting and discussion, like the ancient Greek [Agora](https://en.wikipedia.org/wiki/Agora), where anyone can come and raise any question or topic, or join the discussions.
 Through our [Campfire sessions](#campfire-stage) you can open discussions in a smaller circle on many topics that are not suitable for traditional talks, workshops or panel discussions.

+Another feature is the [Privacy Design Clinic](#privacy-design-clinic), where through our mentors we offer help to hackers and teams to be more privacy-preserving.

 ## Principles
 * community-based - everyone can propose a campfire
 * no bullshit, marketing free